Here are links to helpful articles about the SUP problem and how small adjustments in our daily lives can reduce demand for SUP.

 Certain medical equipment requires SUP.
 Let’s all do our part in reducing–not increasing–the demand for items like plastic forks and disposable grocery bags so that plastics manufacturers can shift their production to life-saving equipment!
 Here’s how to stay safe using real stuff.

-On the same topic, check out Zero Waste Chef’s 12 Ways to Fight the Pandemic Plastic Push and Sustainable Pittsburgh’s 5 Ideas for Practicing Sustainability During COVID-19.
+On the same topic, check out PASUP’s Pandemic Grocery Shopping: How can we say no to plastic?, Zero Waste Chef’s 12 Ways to Fight the Pandemic Plastic Push and Sustainable Pittsburgh’s 5 Ideas for Practicing Sustainability During COVID-19.

 Dozens of public health professionals worldwide signed this statement reassuring us that reusable dishes, bags, and other containers are no more likely to transmit coronavirus than disposable versions.